Hiking in Hong Kong

-To reach the start of the path up to Kau Nga Ling I had to retrace my steps back up the Shek Pik Country Trail for almost a kilometre.
+To reach the start of the path up to Middle Dog's Teeth Ridge, I had to retrace my steps back up the Shek Pik Country Trail for almost a kilometre.
 I can guarantee I would have missed the turn-off if it wasn’t for my phone.
 Even though the entrance was signposted, it still didn’t look like there was a trail there at all.

 The sign wasn’t something I wanted to see.
 It informed me that injuries and deaths had occurred in this region and kindly requested I don’t continue.
 I debated with this for a while, but looking at the three coloured ribbons marking the path I decided that other hikers must use this route too, so I continued.
 I was glad I did, although I found out later why the sign was there.

 I met up with two other hikers along here who had climbed up via a different route.
 They stopped in front of me to put on hiking gloves.
 Gloves?
 Why would they need gloves?
-It didn’t take me long to discover that they had been here before.
+It didn’t take me long to discover that this wasn't their first time here.

-There were flatter sections intermixed with the rocks, giving my upper body a break, but invariably the rock climbing returned.
-I purposefully took it slowly, making sure to get a strong grip on the rocks before making my next move.
+Along the way there were flatter sections intermixed with the rocks, giving my upper body a break, but invariably the rock climbing returned.
+I purposefully took it slowly, making sure to secure a strong grip on the rocks before making my next move.
 It took me 35 minutes to cover one kilometre.
 25 minutes for the next one.
-One hour, two kilometres: this was not a place for setting speed records.
+One hour, two kilometres.
+This was not a place for setting speed records.

 The climbing hadn’t finished.
-There was still more mountain and rock to climb to make it to the Lantau Trail, just below the Lantau Peak.
-The danger levels didn’t subside, forcing me to use my whole body to clamber up rocky outcrops.
+There was still more mountain and rock to ascend to make it to the Lantau Trail, just below Lantau Peak.
+The danger levels didn’t subside, forcing me to use my whole body to clamber up sharp outcrops.
 Somehow this part still felt easier than the stairs of the Rescue Trail.
 It looked like the perfect place for snakes to hang out, but I didn’t see one at all on this segment.

 There was a huge sense of relief once I made it to flat ground again.
 Not that it stayed flat for long.
 I briefly considered taking the stairs up the Lantau Peak – what’s another couple of hundred metres (both horizontally and vertically)?
 But the clouds had started to obscure the summit, so I thought better of it and made my way down millions of uneven stone stairs back to the Wisdom Path.